gokkuu100/event-booking-system/README.md

 # Features
-The features of the event booking system include the following:
+The features of the event management system include the following:
 1. Venue
     a.
 Name of the venue - The name of the venue where the b. event is to be held
     c.
 Capacity of the venue - Maximum capacity the venue can hold.